archlinux/signstar/nethsm-tests/README.md

 This project contains types which start virtual NetHSM instances using Podman.

+## Documentation

+- <https://signstar.archlinux.page/rustdoc/nethsm_tests/> for development version of the crate
+- <https://docs.rs/nethsm_tests/latest/nethsm_tests/> for released versions of the crate

 ## Example

 The following integration test starts a NetHSM container with users to retrieve several random bytes: